jmezzanotte/VBA-Analysis-Helper-Modules/README.md

 #GetPercent
 -Descriptioon: Calculates table percentages(either column or row based on need).
 Provide the function a range of cells to use as numerators and a second argument which is a cell to be used as a denominator for all the numerators provided in the first argument.
 Basically it will calcuate row or column percents based on the cell ranges passed to the function.
 It provides a method to calculate row and column percents in a table without having to manaully enter absolute cell ranges using in cell formulas.

----
+-Function Header: Sub GetPercent(ByVal row As Range, ByVal total As Range) -Param row :Row of valuse to use as a numerator
--Function Header: Sub GetPercent(ByVal row As Range, ByVal total As Range) -Param row - Row of valuse to use as a numerator -Param total - Single value to use a denominator for all values in the cell range speficied by row.
+-Param total : Single value to use a denominator for all values in the cell range speficied by row.

 #epChart
 -Description :Places customized chart based on selected cell range( this chart was customized for the project, source code could be modified to suite your needs).